Why You Should Avoid Artificial Sweeteners

 Artificial Sweeteners Lead to More Cravings, Not Less

 Some studies have found that artificial sweeteners disrupt the body’s natural ability to regulate calorie intake, interpret hunger signals, and deal with food cravings.
 When we consume something sweet, our brain expects to consume sugar and therefore calories as well.
 However, when we consume calorie-free chemicals like artificial sweeteners no calories follow the sweet taste, and therefore our brains will signal for us to continue consuming the sweet taste until calories follow.
-Because artificial sweeteners are much sweetener than natural sugars, they actually activate our taste buds to crave very strong sweet tastes and more of it.
+Because artificial sweeteners are much sweeter than natural sugars, they actually activate our taste buds to crave very strong sweet tastes and more of it.

-Artificial Sweeteners Contribute to Weight Gain
+Artificial Sweeteners Can Contribute to Weight Gain

 Artificial Sweeteners Harm Gut Bacteria

 We know that the health of our gut is incredibly important and if our gut is healthy chances we are too.
-The beneficial bacteria in our gut helps to produce vitamins, absorb nutrients, protect us from infection, and support the health of our overall immune system.
+The beneficial bacteria in our gut help to produce vitamins, absorb nutrients, protect us from infection, and support the health of our overall immune system.
 A dysbiosis, or disruption in our gut bacteria, has been shown to affect a number of common health concerns including skin issues, digestive issues, and weight gain.
 Because artificial sweeteners are, just that, artificial, they pass through the digestive system untouched and undigested.
 However, recent research suggests that although they are not directly digested by the body, their chemical nature can influence your health by changing your gut bacteria.

 The Bottom Line